-- A system of four or fewer units may use the HUB4. - > Systems of up to ten units require the HUB10 or HUB10.3. - > All interconnections between the products are made using CAT5 non-crossover cable.
+- A system of four or fewer units may use the HUB4. - > Systems of up to ten units require the HUB10 or HUB10.3. - All interconnections between the products are made using CAT5 non-crossover cable.
+(See the Radian Series Inverter/Charger Installation Manual for more stacking instructions.)

 Each inverter needs to be assigned a status - "master" or "slave".
 The master is the primary and most heavily used unit.
 Slave inverters provide assistance when the loads are more than the master can handle alone.
+In addition, in a three-phase system, "subphase masters" allow control of outputs that the master inverter cannot monitor.

 Programming involves using the MATE3 to assign a status and stacking value to the inverter on each port.
+See the MATE3 and HUB manuals for programming instructions.

-- The master inverter must always be connected to port 1 on the HUB product.
+- ➤ The Radian GS7048E can be stacked with the Radian GS3548E in either a parallel or a three-phase configuration. - The master inverter must always be connected to port 1 on the HUB.
 Connecting it elsewhere, or connecting a slave to port 1, will result in backfeed or output voltage errors which will shut the system down immediately. - All stacked Radian inverters must have the same firmware revision.
 If inverters are stacked with different firmware revisions, any unit with a revision different from the master will not function.
-The MATE3 will display the following message: - An inverter firmware mismatch has been detected.
+The MATE3 will display the following message:

+An inverter firmware mismatch has been detected.
 Inverters X, Y, Z are disabled.
-Visit www.outbackpower.com for current inverter firmware. - Installing multiple inverters without stacking them (or stacking them incorrectly) will result in similar errors and shutdown. - Neither the GS8048A nor the GS4048A can stack with the previous model GS8048.
-The GS8048 can share a HUB Communications Manager with the current models
+Visit www.outbackpower.com for current inverter firmware.